17Ved/tailwindcssrazor/README.md

 Step 5 - Now go to terminal and run your project - npm run start

+If you get this error -  Unknown at rule @tailwindcss (unknownAtRules) - Follow this link - https://flaviocopes.com/fix-unknown-at-rule-tailwind/

 Deployed Project link - https://devrazorpayclonex.netlify.app/